 Do not ride in areas posted "no trespassing".

 Do not ride on private property without getting permission.

 Select a large, flat, unpaved area to become familiar with your ATV.
 Make sure that this area is free of obstacles and other riders.
-You should practice control of the throttle, brakes, and turning techniques in this area before trying more difficult terrain.
+You should practice control of the throttle, brakes, shifting procedures, and turning techniques in this area before trying more difficult terrain.

 Set the parking brake and follow the instruction on page 6-1 to start the engine.
 Once it has warmed up you are ready to begin riding your ATV.
-With the engine idling, return the starter (choke) to the closed position, shift the drive select lever into the forward position, and then release the parking brake.
+As you get on the ATV, be sure not to accidentally move the shift pedal.
+With the engine idling, lift the shift pedal to the 1st gear position and then release the parking brake.
 Apply the throttle slowly and smoothly.
 The centrifugal clutch will engage and you will start to accelerate.
-If the throttle is applied too abruptly, the front wheels may lift off the ground, resulting in a loss of directional control.
+Once the ATV has attained adequate speed, release the throttle and lift the shift pedal to the 2nd gear position.
+Release the shift pedal and apply the throttle smoothly.
+WARNING!
+If the throttle is applied too abruptly or if the throttle is not released during shifting, or if the shift pedal is not released before applying the throttle, the front wheels may lift off the ground, resulting in a loss of directional control.
+[EWB02631] NOTICE: Do not shift gears without releasing the throttle.
+Damage to the engine or drive train may occur.
+[ECB01071]

+Use this same procedure as you move into the higher gears.
+Be sure to coordinate the use of the throttle and shift pedal properly.

 Avoid higher speeds until you are thoroughly familiar with the operation of your ATV.

 When slowing down or stopping, release the throttle and apply the brakes smoothly and evenly.
-Improper use of the brakes can cause the tires to lose traction, reducing control and increasing the possibility of an accident.
+As you slow down, shift to a lower gear.
+Be sure that the engine has sufficiently slowed before engaging a lower gear.
+Improper use of the brakes or shifting can cause the tires to lose traction, reducing control and increasing the possibility of an accident.

-TURNING YOUR ATV EWB01771
+TURNING YOUR ATV